Anna-Myzukina/ruby_study/README.md

       (0...2)
 ## Strings:
 * What’s the difference between single and double quotes?

+      Both are essentially the same except string interpolation can only be performed inside double quotes.
+      Not single quotes.
 * What is string interpolation?

+      Ruby's ability to run code within a string.
 * What are escape characters?

+      A string value proceeded with a backslash to represent a special meaning.
 * What are line breaks?
 * How do you make other things into strings?
 * How do you concatenate strings?